king0120/project_one_deliverables/schedule.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Geting started and scheduling your time

 Most importantly, remember to **go slowly and be methodical**.
 That means you should be testing your changes in-browser as you write each line or so of code.
+Don't spend too much time trying to work out one particular problem - seek help!
+Time management is key.
 Always be commiting.
 Deploy early and often.

 Here's a rough sketch of what you should do and in what order: